List of awards and nominations received by Robert Downey Jr.

 Robert Downey Jr. is an American actor and producer.
-Throughout his career, he has received numerous accolades throughout his career including an Academy Award, two BAFTA Awards, two Critics' Choice Movie Awards, a Daytime Emmy Award, three Golden Globe Awards, and two Screen Actors Guild Awards.
+Throughout his career, he has received numerous accolades including an Academy Award, two BAFTA Awards, two Critics' Choice Movie Awards, a Daytime Emmy Award, three Golden Globe Awards, and two Screen Actors Guild Awards.
 He has also received two nominations for a Primetime Emmy Award.

 For his role as Charlie Chaplin in the Richard Attenborough-directed biographical epic Chaplin (1991) he received the BAFTA Award for Best Actor in a Leading Role as well as nominations for the Academy Award for Best Actor and the Golden Globe Award for Best Actor - Motion Picture Drama.
 For his comedic role in Ben Stiller's satirical war comedy Tropic Thunder (2008) he received his second Academy Award nomination, this time for the Best Supporting Actor as well as nominations for the BAFTA Award for Best Supporting Actor and the Golden Globe Award for Best Supporting Actor.

 Downey Jr. portrayed Larry Paul in the Fox legal drama Ally McBeal from 2000 to 2002.
 For his performance he earned the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series as well as a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.

 For his role as Lewis Strauss in the Christopher Nolan-directed epic biographical film Oppenheimer (2023), Downey received the Golden Globe Award for Best Supporting Actor – Motion Picture, the BAFTA Award for Best Actor in a Supporting Role and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role as well as the Academy Award for Best Supporting Actor.